metablaster/ASM-Formatter/CONTRIBUTING.md

 ## Coding style

-No style guidelines are pushed upon you but your coding style, naming convention, formatting, commenting etc. should be as close as possible to exiting code base.
+No style guidelines are pushed upon you, however your coding style, naming convention, formatting, commenting etc. should be as close as possible to exiting code base.

 ## Development environment